 Husbands be responsible, boys leave girls alone, if you love her you will respect her dignity.
 Girls aspire to be good wives.
 Guard yourselves preciously.
 Let us take care of our wives and honour them.
 These precious beings work hard.
 I don’t know how a working mother who does not have a maid can cope!
 Its tough!

-I have learnt a lot of things that I took for granted, not cos I loved my wife any less or I was inconsiderate, but I just didn’t see things from her perspective and with this one month I now understand what she goes through.
+I have learnt a lot of things that I took for granted, not cos I loved my wife any less or I was inconsiderate.
+I just didn’t see things from her perspective and with this one month I now understand what she goes through.

-In our endeavour to provide for and defend our wives and children, let us not let those roles overshadow and become an excuse for why we cannot spend time with our kids and also to give our wives a break and roll up our sleeves regularly to help out.
+In our endeavour to provide for and defend our wives and children lets cut down on the excuses.
+Let us not let those roles overshadow and become an excuse for why we cannot spend time with our kids.
+Also to give our wives a break and roll up our sleeves regularly to help out.
 Let us be husbands our wives can look up to with respect and fathers our children will also look to for guidance and support.

 Lets lead our homes with a fear of God, knowing that we are accountable for the salvation of our families as leaders of the home.
 God Bless